 Doberar Peak wintertime weather

-The pinnacle of the Dobrar mountain range has a hard and perilous winter weather the same as Mt.
+The pinnacle of the Dobrar mountain range has hard and perilous winter weather the same as Mt.
 Damavand weather.
 Throughout the winter and into the early spring, repeated avalanches continue to fall on the northern and southern flanks.
 Large snow masks are forming at the ridge’s edge.
 It takes adequate winter climbing skills and full climbing gear to reach the region’s peak.

 Wild Skiing in Doberar Ridgeline